top of page

 The voice of the breastfeeding/chestfeeding family

-Have a look at Louise, Anna, Marie, Gemma, Sarah, Hannah & Zoe's stories on our site, or have a look at this beautiful video about breastfeeding children with life threatening illnesses.
+Have a look at Louise, Anna, Marie, Gemma, Sarah, Hannah & Zoe's stories on our site, or have a look at this beautiful video about breastfeeding children with life threatening illnesses, and qualitative papers on parents' experiences with breastfeeding sick children in hospital.